 Nevada and Louisiana are the only two states in the United States of America that have fully legalized casino-style gambling statewide.
 Hawaii and Utah are the only two states that have completely outlawed all forms of gambling.
-However, if state-run lotteries are included in the gambling category, then almost every state (except from Hawaii and Utah) can be said to allow some form of gambling.
+However, if state-run lotteries are included in the gambling category, then almost every state (except from Hawaii and Utah) allows some form of gambling.

 Final Thoughts on Gambling Capitals of The World, Gambling Cities and the Best Gambling Destinations to Visit

 If gambling history teaches us anything, it's that gambling has always been and will be one of the most exciting ways to get entertained and test your lucky stars - no matter which part of the world we are coming from.
-In that sense, whether you are travelling around just to enrich your life with new experiences or you are purposefully targeting excellent gambling places, the guide above should help and navigate your gambling experience.
+Whether you are travelling to enrich your life with new experiences or purposefully targeting gambling destinations, this guide should help and navigate your gambling experience.